EthanHarsh/crypto-price-status-discord-bot-public/README.md

 ## Description

-A Discord Bot that displays multiple tokens/coins price data in the status of the bot username on Discord.
+This bot, built with Node.js, the Coingecko API, and the official Discord SDK, displays numerous tokens/coins price information on Discord status.

 ## Quick Start